david-strejc/fei/PROJECT_STATUS.md

 *   Basic logging (`fei_agent.log`) and debug logging (`--debug`) are functional.
 *   The agent successfully generated the first ~5 steps of the Snake game code and called the `Replace` tool multiple times in the last run, creating `snake_game_final.py`.

+## Architecture & Code Review (2025-04-03)

+Based on a review of core files (`assistant.py`, `task_executor.py`, `registry.py`, `mcp.py`) and MCP documentation:

+*   **Strengths:**
+    *   Modular design separating core logic, tools, MCP handling, and UI.
+    *   Multi-LLM support via LiteLLM.
+    *   Comprehensive built-in tool suite (`fei/tools/code.py`).
+    *   Flexible configuration loading (config file, env vars).
+    *   Basic MCP client structure supporting stdio/HTTP and service abstractions.
+*   **Weaknesses/Flaws:**
+    *   **Critical MCP Security Gap:** The `fei/core/mcp.py` client lacks explicit user consent checks before accessing resources or executing tools via MCP, deviating significantly from MCP specification security guidelines.
+This poses a major risk for autonomous operation and self-evolution.
+    *   **Fragile Task Execution:** The `TaskExecutor` loop relies heavily on the LLM to maintain task state via conversation history ("Continue..."), which could be unreliable for complex, long-running tasks.
+    *   **Problematic Process Cleanup:** The use of `atexit` for cleaning up asynchronous MCP server processes (`fei/core/mcp.py`) is known to be unreliable and likely causes the observed test errors.
+    *   **Basic Server Readiness Check:** Stdio MCP server startup check relies on a fixed `asyncio.sleep`, which isn't robust.
+    *   **LLM Tool Reliability:** Consistent and accurate tool call generation by LLMs (especially Gemini) remains a challenge.

 ## Known Issues & Bugs

+1.  **Critical - Missing MCP Security/Consent Flows:** The `fei/core/mcp.py` client currently lacks explicit user consent checks before accessing resources or executing tools via MCP.
+This is a critical deviation from the MCP specification's Security and Trust & Safety guidelines and must be addressed before enabling broader MCP interactions, especially for self-evolution.
-1.  **Incomplete Task Execution:** In the last run, the agent stopped after 5 iterations despite the task requiring ~11 steps and the `[TASK_COMPLETE]` signal not being present.
-The `TaskExecutor` might still have issues with its loop termination or iteration logic.
+2.  **Incomplete Task Execution:** In the last run, the agent stopped after 5 iterations despite the task requiring ~11 steps and the `[TASK_COMPLETE]` signal not being present.
+The `TaskExecutor` loop might still have issues with its loop termination or iteration logic, potentially related to its reliance on the LLM for state management.
-2.  **LLM Tool Use Reliability (Gemini):** The Gemini model still seems unreliable in consistently generating correctly formatted tool calls, even with detailed prompts.
+3.  **LLM Tool Use Reliability (Gemini):** The Gemini model still seems unreliable in consistently generating correctly formatted tool calls, even with detailed prompts.
 It often defaults to text descriptions.
-3.  **Interactive Shell Commands:** The agent currently lacks a mechanism to handle long-running or interactive shell commands effectively (e.g., running the generated Pygame).
+4.  **Interactive Shell Commands:** The agent currently lacks a mechanism to handle long-running or interactive shell commands effectively (e.g., running the generated Pygame).
 The `Shell` tool executes commands, but feedback/control for interactive sessions is missing.
-4.  **MCP Cleanup Errors (Tests):** Console logs during `pytest` runs show `RuntimeError: no running event loop` and `ValueError: I/O operation on closed file` originating from `fei/core/mcp.py`'s cleanup function.
-This needs investigation, although it doesn't seem to affect CLI execution directly.
+5.  **MCP Cleanup Errors (Tests):** Console logs during `pytest` runs show `RuntimeError: no running event loop` and `ValueError: I/O operation on closed file`.
+This likely originates from the problematic use of `atexit` for cleaning up asynchronous MCP server processes in `fei/core/mcp.py`'s `ProcessManager`.
-5.  **Tool Call Error Handling:** The agent got stuck asking for a corrected tool when the `Replace` tool handler failed due to the unpacking error.
+6.  **Tool Call Error Handling:** The agent got stuck asking for a corrected tool when the `Replace` tool handler failed due to the unpacking error.
 Error handling within the `TaskExecutor` could be more robust.

 ## TODOs / Next Steps

+1.  **Implement MCP Consent/Security Flows (Highest Priority):** Design and integrate explicit user confirmation steps (potentially configurable) within the agent's workflow before accessing MCP resources or executing MCP tools.
+Ensure adherence to MCP specification security guidelines.
+This is critical before enabling broader autonomous actions or self-evolution involving external data/tools.
+2.  **Refactor `ProcessManager` Cleanup:** Investigate and implement alternative strategies to `atexit` for reliably cleaning up asynchronous MCP server processes on agent exit (e.g., using signal handlers or a dedicated management process).
+3.  **Improve MCP Server Readiness Check:** Implement a more robust handshake or health check mechanism for stdio servers instead of relying solely on `asyncio.sleep`.
-1.  **Complete Snake Game Task:** Re-run the agent with increased `--max-iterations` (e.g., 15) to allow it to finish all 11 steps of the Snake game generation.
-Verify the final `snake_game_final.py` is complete and functional.
+4.  **Complete Snake Game Task:** Re-run the agent with increased `--max-iterations` (e.g., 15) to allow it to finish all 11 steps of the Snake game generation.
+Verify the final `snake_game_final.py` is complete and functional. *(Note: This was partially completed, but a full run is still needed for verification)*.
-2.  **Debug TaskExecutor Loop:** Investigate why the `TaskExecutor` stopped prematurely in the last successful run (reported completion after 1 iteration despite multiple tool calls logged) and in the limited iteration run (stopped at max iterations without finishing).
+5.  **Debug TaskExecutor Loop:** Investigate why the `TaskExecutor` stopped prematurely in past runs and assess the fragility of its state management approach.
-3.  **Improve Tool Call Reliability:**
+6.  **Improve Tool Call Reliability:**
     *   Further refine prompts for Gemini tool use.
     *   Consider adding logic to the `Assistant` or `TaskExecutor` to parse code/actions from text responses as a fallback if structured tool calls fail.
     *   Evaluate if other models (GPT-4o, Claude 3) exhibit more reliable tool use behavior for complex tasks.
-4.  **Handle Interactive Shell Commands:** Implement a strategy for managing interactive processes spawned by the `Shell` tool.
+7.  **Handle Interactive Shell Commands:** Implement a strategy for managing interactive processes spawned by the `Shell` tool.
 (See Plan below).
-5.  **Fix MCP Cleanup Errors:** Debug the `fei/core/mcp.py` cleanup logic to resolve the event loop/logging errors during test teardown.
-6.  **Integrate Self-Evolution Framework:** Begin implementing the self-evolution stages using Memdir.
+8.  **Integrate Self-Evolution Framework:** Begin implementing the self-evolution stages using Memdir, ensuring MCP security flows are addressed first.

 ## Plan: Handling Interactive Shell Commands